Tsenohebot/ESPC6_Resizer/README.md

 ./format <dir>
 ```
 Use the directory that you want to convert your videos from, mostly the normalize folder. (the dir bit will probably be removed in the future)

+After this, the output.mjpeg can be found in the output directory and copied over to the SD card.